 The Creative Team

-Pursuing a major in English and minors in Writing and Religious Studies, Laura Joy Phillips also enjoys exploring other fields such as computer science and Koine Greek.
-At Westmont, she serves as the storyteller for the CATLab, a peer tutor in the library, and a member of Writers' Corner.
-She spends most of her time reading or writing; and despite owning a sizable bookshelf, she manages to have four or five piles of books on her desk at a time.
+Laura Joy Phillips recently received her BA in English and minors in Writing and Religious Studies, but she also enjoys exploring other fields such as computer science and Koine Greek.
+At Westmont, she has served as the storyteller and editor for the CATLab, a peer tutor in the library, and a member of Writers' Corner.
+Her backpack brims with more books than she can read, and she hopes to pursue a career of helping other writers tell their stories.

 The Staff Support